XaverBaumgartner/Wikiquery_TUM/README.md

 In Proceedings of the 18th International Semantic Web Conference (ISWC).
 Springer, 2019.
 ```
 We are using the llm_translation column as the input and the sparql_wikidata column as an output.
-The dataset we used for finetuning can be found in [instruction.json](other/instruction.json)
+The resulting dataset we used for finetuning can be found in [instruction.json](other/instruction.json).